jaredcroyle/live-coding-bioinformatics/README.md

 ## Announcement

-I'm publishing a new post every week throughout 2026.
+I'm publishing a new notebook every week throughout 2026.
 Check back regularly for the latest updates!

 ## Notebooks